Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 Step-By-Step: Run Transformations on Your Files

-Running transformations is generally fairly straightforward.
+Running transformations is generally straightforward.
 Follow these steps:

 In Oxygen’s project view, find the file that you wish to run a transformation on.